CitSci2017 Conference Information

 Other Great Things to Do in the Twin Cities that week in May:

-A Prairie Home Companion– Schedule TBD- bookmark this page for ticket information.
+A Prairie Home Companion– Show May 20th, 4:45pm- Visit this page for ticket information.

 Minneapolis Institute of Art – There will be an exhibition considering citizen science in the 18th century; it will draw analogies between historic scientific practices and citizen science today.